andr1976/HydDown/docs/MANUAL.md

 : Unit system {#tbl:units}

 As will be noted when presentaing the equations implemented in the code, some of the equations utilise different units than the ones listed in [@tbl:units].
-However, it is important to note that the unit conversions are built in to the methods implemented, so the user shall not worry about unit conversion.
+However, it is important to note that unit conversions are built in to the methods implemented, so the user shall not worry about unit conversion.

 ## Credit
-In the making of this document I have sourced a great deal of material (and modified it) from a good collegues M.Sc. thesis [@iskov], co-published papers [@Bjerre2017][@safety4010011] and from on-line material published under permissive licenses (with proper citation).
+In the making of this document a great deal of material has been sourced (and modified) from a good collegues M.Sc. thesis [@iskov], from co-published papers [@Bjerre2017][@safety4010011] and from on-line material published under permissive licenses (with proper citation).
 Further, the making of this project would not have possible without the awesome [CoolProp](http://www.coolprop.org/) library [@doi:10.1021/ie4033999].
-I am thankful for enlightning discussions with colleague Jacob Gram Iskov Eriksen (Ramboll Energy, Denmark)  and former Ramboll Energy colleague Carsten Stegelmann (ORS Consulting) in relation to vessel depressurisation, nozzle flow and heat transfer considerations.
+I am also thankful for enlightning discussions with colleague Jacob Gram Iskov Eriksen (Ramboll Energy, Denmark)  and former Ramboll Energy colleague Carsten Stegelmann (ORS Consulting) in relation to vessel depressurisation, nozzle flow and heat transfer considerations.

 The present document is typeset using Markdown + [pandoc](https://pandoc.org/) with the [Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) template.